BenWard/simpliwiki/README.txt

 Optional Configuration
 ----------------------

+The file config.php contains many options for you to customize your W2 setup.

+A few examples:

 The following line in config.php may be changed if you do not want the default page to be named 'Home':